1. When are practice times and how many days per week?

 13. Who referees the games?

 Trained and certified referees referee all of our U9 and up age groups.
-Parent volunteers facilitate the games for the U5-U8 age groups.
+Parent volunteers facilitate the games for the U6-U8 age groups.

-POLICY CHANGE SPRING 2012: Requests for refunds must be made in writing and received prior to the scheduled recreational coaches’ meeting or first scheduled recreational game, whichever comes first.
-SYA Soccer will refund the registration fee minus a $50 processing fee.
+Requests for refunds must be made in writing and received prior to the scheduled recreational coaches’ meeting or first scheduled recreational game, whichever comes first.
+SYA Soccer will refund the registration fee minus a $35 processing fee.
 After scheduled recreational coaches meeting or first scheduled recreational game, whichever comes first, no refunds will be granted.

-Complete the Refund Request Form and mail to the address listed on the form, or fax to (703) 815-2180.
-SYA Soccer will refund the registration fee minus a $50 processing fee.
+Complete the and mail to the address listed on the form, or fax to (703) 815-2180.
+SYA Soccer will refund the registration fee minus a $35 processing fee.
 Refunds are issued either by check or credit card refund depending on how registration fee was paid and will be processed after the first game.
 Additionally, no late fees will be refunded.

 To the greatest extent possible, teams are formed geographically around the residence of volunteer coaches, taking into account players’ neighborhoods and school boundaries, but there should be no expectation that players will be with the same coach or team in consecutive seasons.